ibowditch/userdocs/_sources/events.md.txt

 (pagercalls)=
 Pager Calls

-:  Pager Calls are detected by a separate system which automagically creates a new event on the server as soon as a callout is received for your brigade.
+:  Pager Calls are detected by a separate system which automagically creates a new event on the web server as soon as a callout is received for your brigade.

    The event should be available for members to sign-in to when they arrive at the station.